PEZ/awesome-copilot-index/site/awesome-cursorrules-to-copilot-script.md

 1. **Command Palette**: `Joyride: Run User Script...`
 2. **Select**: `awesome_cursorrules_to_copilot.cljs`

-The script presents a sort of “wizard”, with a series of quick-pick menus.
-The menu for the actual Awesome Cursor Rules content is fuzzy-searchable so you can quickly filter it for the content you are looking for.

-The menu presents Cursor Rules Components files from [Awesome Cursor Rules](https://github.com/PatrickJS/awesome-cursorrules).
-At the source cursor rules are most often organized into “tech stack” with several components.
+The script presents a fuzzy searchable menu with Cursor Rules Components files from [Awesome Cursor Rules](https://github.com/PatrickJS/awesome-cursorrules).
+At the source, cursor rules are most often organized into “tech stack” with several components.
 Each component corresponds roughly to a problem domain.
 The menu will present this as a flat list of components and will convert to files named from both the tech stack and the problem domain.

-This does not always translate cleanly to either Copilot [Instructions](https://code.visualstudio.com/docs/copilot/copilot-customization#_custom-instructions), [Prompts](https://code.visualstudio.com/docs/copilot/copilot-customization#_prompt-files-experimental), or [Chat modes](https://code.visualstudio.com/docs/copilot/chat/chat-modes), but you'll choose one of these per component and that's a start.
+Cursor Rules components do not always translate cleanly to either Copilot [Instructions](https://code.visualstudio.com/docs/copilot/copilot-customization#_custom-instructions), [Prompts](https://code.visualstudio.com/docs/copilot/copilot-customization#_prompt-files-experimental), or [Chat modes](https://code.visualstudio.com/docs/copilot/chat/chat-modes), but it's a start.

 The menus remember their last choice, so you can view the contents or the README of an item first, and then quickly find the same item to install it.